-DR SELMA TROMP is Neurologist / Clinical Neurophysiologist at the Leiden University Medical Center, The Netherlands.
-She worked since 2008 at St. Antonius Hospital, Nieuwegein, the

-Netherlands, where she was responsible for the education of residents and medical management of the department.
+DR SELMA TROMP is Neurophysiologist at the Leiden University Medical Center, The Netherlands.
+She worked since 2008 at St. Antonius Hospital, Nieuwegein, the the education of residents and medical management of the department.
 After her PhD, Dr Tromp started her career as Neurologist / Clinical Neurophysiologist at the departments of Clinical Neurophysiology and Neurology of the Academic Hospital Maastricht, the Netherlands.
 Dr Tromp has held several board functions.